EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 by a trial court; i.e., we must uphold that court's determination of the facts unless it is "plainly wrong or without evidence to support it."
-In particular, a trial court's "findings of fact relevant to the essential elements of a claim of attorneyclient privilege will not be overturned unless clearly erroneous."
+In particular, a trial court's "findings of fact relevant to the essential elements of a claim of attorney-client privilege will not be overturned unless clearly erroneous."
 This standard of review places a heavy burden on appellant.
 Because appellant has not shown that the trial court's factual findings were clearly erroneous or, in the words